-Renowned for its rugged coastline, wonderful beaches and picturesque, rolling countryside, Anglesey offers a wide array of outdoor activities, including fabulous walks and great water sports.
+Renowned for its rugged coastline, wonderful beaches and picturesque, rolling countryside, The Isle of Anglesey offers a wide array of outdoor activities, including fabulous walks and great water sports.
 That’s why we’ve curated a collection of holiday cottages in Anglesey shaped by the great outdoors.
 From cosy cottages for couples to spacious holiday homes large enough for unforgettable group trips.

-From quaint fishing villages to sporty surf towns, all of our holiday cottages in Anglesey are nestled in seriously unbeatable locations.
+From quaint fishing villages to sporty surf towns, all of our Anglesey holiday cottages are nestled in seriously unbeatable locations.
 Whether you want to sip sundowners atop your own private headland, take your four-legged friend on forest walks or amble along the laneways of historic hamlets, our handpicked collection of Anglesey cottages will allow you to discover the entire island.
 Explore some of our favourite destinations below.

 Looking to get out and about while staying in an Anglesey holiday let?
 There is so much to see and do – fantastic walks, stunning beaches, great restaurants and pubs and a litany of local attractions.
 For the active, there is superb kite-surfing, sea kayaking, horse-riding, sea fishing, golf… the list below will guide you through all the many options.